KabohaJeanMark/jersey-directory/README.md

 [Live Demo Link](url/)

-## Getting Started
+## Instructions
 To get a local copy up and running follow these simple example steps.

 ### Setup
-- Download this GitHub Repo and go the index.html file.
+- Clone in the terminal or download this entire [GitHub Repo](https://github.com/KabohaJeanMark/jersey-directory/) and go to the index.html file.

 ### Install
 - Set up liveserver as an extension in your VS Code.
+- If you dont have the live server extension, or are using another software just view directly in your browser.

 ### Usage
 - Right click and open the index.html in your browser to view.